 Mangaia

-The Cook Islands is a paradise not only for divers,lovers of natural beauty and hiking.
-This is also a dream come true speleologist.
+The Cook Islands are not only a paradise for divers,lovers of natural beauty and hiking.
+It is also a speleologist's dream come true.
 At one time, the movement of tectonic Pacific plates led to the formation of the island of Mangaia on the surface of the ocean.
-The bizarre relief of limestone hills above which the waters of the ocean first worked, and then the winds with rains, are eaten out by caves.
-Inside the cave are a phantasmagoria in stone.
-True, most of them are closed to visit, as the locals have chosen them as the burial place of their fellow tribesmen.
-If you drive through the small villages of the island, you can buy items of folk crafts as souvenirs.
-Mangaia is the place where the most beautiful beads and necklaces are made from rain snails "navel".
-Because of the laborious process of collecting snails, their small numbers and extraordinary beauty, in the past, shells were considered the equivalent of coins.
-Therefore it becomes simply vital to have in the arsenal of their ornaments such unusual monist.
+The bizarre relief of limestone hills, which were first worked by the waters of the ocean, and then by winds and rains, is eaten away by caves.
+Inside, the caves are a phantasmagoria in stone.
+True, most of them are closed to visitors, since local residents chose them as a burial place for their fellow tribesmen.
+If you drive through the small villages of the island, you can buy folk crafts as souvenirs.
+Mangaia is the place where the most beautiful beads and necklaces are made from rain snails "pupu".
+Due to the laborious process of collecting snails, their scarcity and extraordinary beauty, in the past, shells were considered the equivalent of coins.
+Therefore, it becomes simply vital to have such unusual necklaces in your arsenal of jewelry.

 Atiu

-The island of Atiu - the place where the legend of love was bornTangora and Inatot.
-It is an island of exotic birds and a cave of fifteen halls.
-Any traveler who wants to go to the Cook Islands dreams of coming here.
-To begin with, the expression of lush vegetation becomes understandable on the skeleton.
-At Atiu, literally every centimeter of the earth is occupied by exotic plants, and the crowns of trees for their nests have chosen colorful ptahs.
-The word "silence" leaves your vocabulary, as soon as you step on Atiu.
-During the day, the air is filled with the singing of birds and insects, and at night the rustle of the surf and the cries of the night birds.
-In addition to natural treasures on Atiu there is something that any interior designer dreams about.
-These are quilted quilts "tivaevae".
-The cloth of such a blanket is woven from vegetable fibers, embroidered with threads of the same origin and dyed with natural dyes, which are extracted from the plants and minerals of the island.
+Atiu Island is the place where the legend oflove of Tangaora and Inatot.
+This is an island of exotic birds and a cave of fifteen halls.
+Any traveler who plans to go to the Cook Islands dreams of getting here.
+To begin with, the expression lush vegetation becomes clear on the island.
+On Atiu, literally every centimeter of land is occupied by exotic plants, and colorful birds have chosen the tree crowns for their nests.
+The word "silence" leaves your lexicon as soon as you set foot on Atiu.
+During the day, the air is filled with the singing of birds and insects, and at night with the rustle of the surf and the cries of night birds.
+In addition to natural treasures, Atiu has something that any interior designer dreams of.
+These are quilts "tivaevae".
+The fabric of such a blanket is woven from plant fibers, embroidered with threads of the same origin and painted with natural dyes that are obtained from the plants and minerals of the island.

 Aitutaki